MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/azure-functions.md

 ::: zone pivot="overview"

-The Azure AI Agents service integrates with Azure Functions, enabling you to create intelligent, event-driven applications with minimal overhead.
+The Azure AI Agent Service integrates with Azure Functions, enabling you to create intelligent, event-driven applications with minimal overhead.
 This combination allows AI-driven workflows to leverage the scalability and flexibility of serverless computing, making it easier to build and deploy solutions that respond to real-time events or complex workflows.

 Azure Functions provide support for triggers and bindings, which simplify how your AI Agents interact with external systems and services.
 Triggers determine when a function executes—such as an HTTP request, message from a queue, or a file upload to Azure Blob Storage and allows agents to act dynamically based on incoming events.